Gimson and Burnet lead Nacra 17 at Oceania Championship

 In third place are Ruggero Tita and Caterina Banti of Italy.

-Also on a roll were Britain’s Dylan Fletcher and Stuart Bithell in the 49er, putting aside their BFD from day 1, they took two race wins to finish the day in second overall.
+Also on a roll were Britain’s Dylan Fletcher and Stuart Bithell in the 49er, putting aside their BFD from day 1, they took two race wins and a fourth to finish the day in second overall.

 Diego Botin and Iago Lopez of Spain take the overall 49er lead after four races, winning three of their flight races.
 In third place are New Zealand’s Pete Burling and Blair Tuke.